bassco/workflow-test/README.md

 For 1.0.10

 Set GH_TOKEN and GITHUB_TOKEN env vars for the release workflow for semantic-release.
 We just need get the correct the correct token to use so that the workflow for post-release can be triggered with the correct auth mechanism.

+Ok, so 1.0.12 was successful and the tag workflow for post-release did run!
+Finally.

+Now to test tif `[skip ci]` has any bearing on the behaviour in github.